 In August 2022, the Company entered into a license agreement with IDRx, Inc. (IDRx), pursuant to which the Company granted IDRx an exclusive, worldwide, royalty-bearing license to exploit the Company's internally discovered KIT exon 13 inhibitor IDRX-73 (IDRx License Agreement).
-IDRx is a clinical-stage biopharmaceutical company and among IDRx's founders are Alexis Borisy, George Demetri, M.D., and Nicholas Lydon, Ph.D., each of whom are thencurrent members of the Company's board of directors.
+IDRx is a clinical-stage biopharmaceutical company and among IDRx's founders are Alexis Borisy, George Demetri, M.D., and Nicholas Lydon, Ph.D., who were each members of the Company's board of directors at the time.
 Due to these relationships, the transaction with IDRx is a related party transaction.